BasicWolf/zblog/src/content/articles/2020_05_03_concrete_settings.rst

 :date: 2020-05-03 12:00
 :status: draft

+After two years of developing a hobby project,
-**Concrete Settings** is a new configuration management library for Python projects.
+I am proud to announce **Concrete Settings** - a new configuration management library for Python projects.

 Concrete Settings was born as an effort to improve configuration handling in a huge decade-old Django application.
 At the heart of the application